Senators condemn protest at Kavanaugh’s home after Texas abortion law allowed to take effect

 A spokesperson for the Supreme Court declined to comment.

 The protesters object to the court’s ruling last week to allow the Texas law to take effect while litigation continues.
-In a 5-4 order, the court’s conservative majority — including Kavanaugh — said there are “serious concerns” about the law’s constitutionality.
+In a 5-4 order, the court’s conservative majority — including Kavanaugh — said there are “serious questions” about the law’s constitutionality.
 The measure allows private individuals to sue anyone who helps a woman obtain an abortion after the six-week mark.

 But the court’s majority said the abortion providers and advocates who had challenged the law could not show they were suing the right people.